<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 While implementing those requirements might seem arduous, it is important to know that these NIST standards are best practice standards that your company could have already implemented as part of maintaining a good security system.
 Each requirement on the list can help your firm stay away from different cyber events and safeguard CUI.

-Even though there are a lot of aspects a company needs to consider, such as budget and resources, keep in mind that achieving compliance is the only option you have if you to win future contracts, and the clock is ticking.
+Even though there are a lot of aspects a company needs to consider, such as budget and resources, keep in mind that achieving compliance is the only option you have if you want to win future contracts, and the clock is ticking.
 DFARS Compliance has been top of mind for Prime contractors as well as Department of Defense suppliers for some time now.
 Over 87% of DoD contracts written in 2017 had the DFARS 252.204-7012 clause written in them already, and DoD contractors large and small are reaping the award benefits of proving “adequate security” via NIST SP 800-171 implementation, as we see with our customer base.

 Some companies have yet to implement an adequate cybersecurity program.
 Perhaps to put further pressure on these companies, the DoD now has issued guidance that demonstrates both its insistence on strong cybersecurity practices from its third-party providers and its intent to cut ties with those who do not.
 This guidance may serve as a model for other industries to place similar pressure on their vendors who have not implemented cybersecurity programs and to provide criteria to terminate business relationships with them.